School Library Division Bylaws

 Section 3.
 The results of the election shall be announced to the members before June 30 and the new officers shall assume office on July 1.

 Section 4.
-The Nominating Committee shall submit a list of candidates and their resumes to the Chairperson no later than thirty days after the disability of, resignation by the Chairperson or Vice-Chairperson.
-Special elections may be held by mail or at a business meeting, as determined by the Executive Committee.
+The Nominating Committee shall submit a list of candidates and their resumes to the senior co-chairperson no later than thirty days after the disability of, resignation by the junior co-chair Special elections may be held by mail or at a business meeting, as determined by the Executive Committee.

 The fiscal year of the Division shall coincide with the fiscal year of the parent organization, the Montana Library Association.